-The most common way of locking your Android device’s screen is by using the power button.
-But aside from that, there’s also the option of downloading apps or, going through the Settings to lock your screen.
+The most common way to lock your Android device’s screen is by using the power button.
+But aside from that, there’s also the option to download apps or go through Settings to lock your screen.

-- To avoid exhausting the Power knob, download a free app called Turn Off Screen from Google Play Store.
-Once installed, open then activate it, prompting two icons to be displayed on your home screen.
+- To avoid exhausting the power knob, download a free app called Turn Off Screen from the Google Play Store.
+Once installed, open it and then activate it, prompting two icons to be displayed on your home screen.
 The first icon reads Turn Off and the second one reads Turn Off Info.
-We are only interested in the first icon to lock your Android screen so tap on it gently.
+We are only interested in the first icon to lock your Android screen, so tap on it gently.
 It’s available on Android 2.2 or higher versions.

 Lock screen shortcuts

-There are those instances where your screen is locked and you’re in urgent need of using one of your frequently used apps.
-It is for this reason that you should create shortcuts on the lock screen of your Android device.
+There are those instances where your screen is locked and you urgently need to use one of your frequently used apps.
+For this reason, you should create shortcuts on the lock screen of your Android device.

-Depending on the version of your Android device you may get the option of more than two apps in your Lock screen shortcut.
+Depending on the version of your Android device, you may have the option to use more than two apps in your Lock screen shortcut.

-To activate this, go to ‘Settings’, then ‘Lock screen’ then click on ‘App shortcuts‘.
-You’ll get the option of choosing one app for the lower left side of your screen and another app for the lower right side.
+To activate this, go to "Settings," then "Lock screen," then click on "App shortcuts".
+You’ll get the option to choose one app for the lower left side of your screen and another app for the lower right side.

 To test it out, go back to the home screen and then lock your phone.
 Press on the Power knob to rev up the screen and you will see your app icons.